sujayvsarma/SQLSyncEngine/README.md

 # SQLSyncEngine
 Allows automatic synchronization between two SQL Server databases.
-The databases may be

 # Pre-requisites for use
 The two databases may reside on the same SQL Server or on different SQL Server systems/instances.
 If they exist on different systems/instances, you should be able to create a LINKED SERVER between the two.